jasl/logica_rb/README.md

 # LogicaRb

-Pure Logica -> SQL transpiler for SQLite and PostgreSQL.
-This gem **does not** connect to databases or execute SQL.
+Core gem: pure Logica -> SQL transpiler for SQLite and PostgreSQL.
+It does **not** connect to databases or execute SQL by default.

+Optional Rails/ActiveRecord integration is available via `require "logica_rb/rails"`.

 ## Engine support